2013 Seattle Seahawks season: Week 11: vs. Minnesota Vikings

 At the beginning of this game, Doug Baldwin flew the Philippines flag in memory of the victims of Typhoon Yolanda.
 Free agent signee Percy Harvin saw his first minutes of playing time of the season during the game, incidentally against the team that drafted him.
 He would catch one pass for 17 yards and return one kickoff for 58 yards.
-The Seahawks entered the bye week with a 10-1 record, the best in the NFL at the time.
+The Seahawks entered the bye week with a 10–1 record, the best in the NFL at the time.

 Week 13: vs. New Orleans Saints

-The Seahawks dominated from start to finish, routing the Saints 34-7.
-The Seahawks won their 7th consecutive game as their record improved to 11-1.
+The Seahawks dominated from start to finish, routing the Saints 34–7.
+The Seahawks won their 7th consecutive game as their record improved to 11–1.
 They became the first team to clinch a berth for the 2013 postseason.

 Week 14: at San Francisco 49ers

 In week 14 the Seahawks traveled out of their stadium to San Francisco where they took a loss to the 49ers.
 Russell Wilson was intercepted to end the game and continued the Seahawks' losing streak in Candlestick Park in which they last won in 2008.
-It was their last appearance at Candlestick, as the 49ers moved to Levi's Stadium for the 2014 season.
+It was their last appearance at Candlestick Park, as the 49ers moved to Levi's Stadium for the 2014 season.

-With the loss, the Seahawks' record dropped into 11-2.
+With the loss, the Seahawks' record dropped into 11–2.
 This would be the last time they lost to the 49ers until 2018.